 Arranging a funeral or cremation in Alabama

-This guide aims to answer some of the key questions you may have as you start making funeral arrangements.
+This guide aims to answer some of the key questions you may have as you start making funeral or cremation arrangements in Alabama.
 Aside from having a directory of funeral homes in Alabama, we have put together an overview of some of the legal aspects of making funeral plans specific to Alabama funeral laws.

 Finding funeral homes in Alabama